intitni/XccurateFormatter/README.md

 If the extension complains that it has no permission to use Accessibility API, go turn it on in Settings.app for `XccurateFormatter`.

+If it keeps complaining (especially when after you updated the app or run it from Xcode), try:

+- Remove the app from Accessibility settings.
+Add it back manually, or use the extension once then check the list again.
+- Remove Launch Agent and setup again.

+It can be tricky.

 ### Setup Launch Agent

 You have to click "Setup Launch Agent for XPC Service" to make the extension work.
 The app will put a plist file under `~/Library/LaunchAgents` and load it with `launchctl`.